Loading...

 Next you must accept the transfer

-After the domain transfer has been accepted, you'll need to create a new hosted zone or import the old hosted zone into the new account.
+After the domain transfer has been accepted, you'll need to create a new hosted zone or .

 In order to migrate the website in it's current state, create an AMI of the EC2 instance in which it is hosted, make this AMI private.